Neutron Star Structure in Ho\v{r}ava-Lifshitz Gravity: Introduction

-Meanwhile, the deformed \ac{hl} gravity has been introduced to get asymptotically flat solutions by introducing a parameter $\omega$ in addition to parameters in the original \ac{hl} gravity~\cite{Horava:2009uw}.
-A spherically symmetric and asymptotically flat solution has been found by Kehagias and Sfetsos (\acsu{ks})~\cite{Kehagias:2009is}, approaching \ac{sbh} at \ac{ir} limit.
-Among several parameters in the deformed \ac{hl} gravity, the only free parameter is $\omega$ in the \ac{ks} solution.
-The \ac{ks} solution in the deformed \ac{hl} gravity has been constrained by several observations in Refs.~\cite{Liu:2010hzb,Iorio:2010cs,Horvath:2011xr}, by introducing a dimensionless parameter $\tilde{\omega} = \omega (G_N c^{-2} M)^2$.
-The light deflections by the Sun, the Jupiter and the Earth give the low bounds $\tilde{\omega}_\text{min} \sim 10^{-15}$, $10^{-17}$ and $10^{-16}$, respectively~\cite{Liu:2010hzb}.
-The range-residual of the Mercury in the solar system and the orbital motion of the S2 star \cite{s2star:2009aa} around the supermassive black hole of mass $4 \times 10^6 \msun$ at the center of the Milky Way constrain \ac{hl} gravity by $\tilde{\omega} \sim 10^{-10}$~\cite{Iorio:2010cs}.
-The weak lensing by galaxies of mass $\sim 10^{10} \msun$ reads the low bound $\tilde{\omega}_\text{min} \sim 10^{-16}$~\cite{Horvath:2011xr}.
-These low bounds are converted to $\omega_\text{min} \sim 10^{-48} - 10^{-16} \ \text{cm}^{-2}$.
+Further, \emph{the deformed \ac{hl} gravity} has been introduced to obtain asymptotically flat solutions by introducing a parameter $\omega$ in addition to the parameters in the original \ac{hl} gravity~\cite{Horava:2009uw,Park:2009zra}.
+A static spherically symmetric and asymptotically flat solution has been found by Kehagias and Sfetsos (\acsu{ks})~\cite{Kehagias:2009is} that approaches the \ac{sbh} at the \ac{ir} limit.\footnote{Birkoff's theorem in \ac{hl} gravity has been studied in Ref.~\cite{Devecioglu:2018ote}, which states that the theorem is still valid for solutions allowing the \ac{gr} limit in the \ac{ir} region, whereas it is violated for the unusual solutions in the \ac{uv} region.
+The \ac{ks} solution we considered here is the unique case of the GR limit admitting Birkhoff’s theorem.
+Therefore, we have chosen the \ac{ks} solution as an exterior space of a neutron star.} Among several parameters in the deformed \ac{hl} gravity, $\omega$ is the only remaining free parameter appearing in the \ac{ks} solution.
+The \ac{ks} solution in the deformed \ac{hl} gravity has been constrained by several observations in Refs.~\cite{Liu:2010hzb,Horvath:2011xr,Iorio:2010cs}.
+By introducing a dimensionless form $\tilde{\omega} = \omega (G_N c^{-2} M)^2$, the parameter is bounded from below, $\tilde{\omega}_\mathrm{min} \sim 10^{-17}$, $10^{-16}$, and $10^{-15}$, from light deflections by Jupiter, Earth, and the Sun, respectively~\cite{Liu:2010hzb}. $\tilde{\omega}_\mathrm{min} \sim 10^{-16}$ also originates from the weak lensing by galaxies of mass $\sim 10^{10} \msun$~\cite{Horvath:2011xr}.
+In addition, $\tilde{\omega}_\mathrm{min} \sim 10^{-10}$ is derived from the orbital motion of the S2 star~\cite{s2star:2009aa} and the range residual of Mercury~\cite{Iorio:2010cs}.
+These lower bounds are converted to $\omega_\text{min} \sim 10^{-48}-10^{-16} \ \text{cm}^{-2}$.